Ninja-Squad/data-discovery/README.md

     docker run --rm -v "$PWD":/home/rare -w /home/rare urgi/docker-browsers ./gradlew build

+Or also run a gitlab-runner as Gitlab-CI would do (minus the environment variables and caching system):

+    gitlab-runner exec docker test

+## Documentation

+An API documentation describing most of the webservices can be generated using the build task `asciidoctor`, which executes tests and generates documentation based on snippets generated by these tests.
+The documentation is generated in the folder `backend/build/asciidoc/html5/index.html`/

+    ./gradlew asciidoctor

 ## Harvest

-Harvesting (i.e. importing documents stored in JSON files into Elasticsearch) consists in creating the necessary index and aliases, and then placing the JSON files into a directory where the server can find them.
+Harvesting (i.e. importing documents stored in JSON files into Elasticsearch) consists in creating the necessary index and aliases and Elasticsearch templates.

-To create the index and its aliases execute the script
+To create the index and its aliases execute the script with appropriate

     ./scripts/createIndexAndAliases.sh

-The directory, by default is `/tmp/rare-dev/resources` and `/tmp/wheatis-dev/resources`.
-But it's externalized into the Spring Boot property `rare.resource-dir`, so it can be easily changed by modifying the value of this property (using an environment variable for example).
+This script is a wrapper for the `./scripts/createIndexAndAliases4CI.sh` which handle some parameters to create indices, aliases and so on, on a another (possible remote) Elasticsearch for fitting to a specific environment:

+    ./scripts/createIndexAndAliases4CI.sh -host localhost -app rare -env dev

 You can run the scripts: